jackrschumacher/UAH-Notes/pages/Module 4.md

 			- Monastic rules as early as 4th to 6th century
 			- Voluntary movement of public flagellants arose and carried out processions
-			- Display of emotion and hysteria aimed at scaring people into atonement for their sins -
+			- Display of emotion and hysteria aimed at scaring people into atonement for their sins
+- # The Seventh Seal
+	- Produced/Created by Ingmar Bergman
+		- Middle period of his films
+			- Introspection into faith,etc.
+	- One of the great films of all time
+	- ## Characters
+		- Antonius Bloch- a knight returning home
+		- Jons - Bloch's nihilist squire
+		- Actors Jof and Mia (Joseph and Mary) and Skat
+		- Blacksmith Plog and Lisa (wife)
+		- Raval, religious radical and thief
+		- Silent girl
+		- Accused Witch
+		- Crusades aimed at seizing the holy land
+	- Bergman deals with issues of faith in this movie
+		- Dramatic images drawn from medieval art and drama
+			- Knight playing chess with death
+			- Death coming for the living
+				- Leading away men and women in solemn precessions - *Danse macabre*
+				- Death might appear as an emissary from God beckoning men to judgement and the afterlife
+				- Death appears as an enigmatic emissary of the unknown-bringing us unknowing into unkowable
+- ## Summary
+	- Knight Antonius Block and Squire Jons who have returned from 10 years in the crusades without much to show for it.
+Sweden is currently in the midst of the Black Plague.
+Night is confronted by specter of death.
+Knight challenges Death to a game of chess.
+	- Meet Jog and Mia
+		- (Names similar to Joseph and Mary)
+		- Do not represent holy family
+		- Kind of a foil of supernatural figures but in human
+		- The spiritual world remains inaccessible
+		- Torn between inability to believe and dissatisfaction with unbelief
+	- Searching for the meaning of life
+		- "I cry out to god in the dark"
+		- "but sometimes it seems there is no one there"
+	- Struggling with doubts about God's existence in hope of performing single meaningful act before dying
+		- Even in a way of cheating death
+		- Ultimately this gives him no consolation and peace
+		- His only respite from his existential dread occurs when he encounters Jof and Mia
+		- Eucharistic overtones
+			- Invests symbolic and commemorative significance
+			- "I shan’t forget this moment.
+And this shall be to me a sign and a great sufficiency."
+			- Block spends the whole film longing to hear from God
+			- Never see him actually doing much of anything in order to seek him
+			- "crying out to god in the night"
+		- Block talks to a witch about the devil but not to a priest about god
+		- Does not seek god
+			- "My indifference to men has shut me out.
+I live now in a world of ghosts, a prisoner in my dreams."
+		- Jof with visions and simple faith
+		- Film depicts his visions straightforwardly as blocks encounters with death
+			- Neither affirms gods existence or endorses his faith
+			- Blocks significant act suggest a curious solicitude on Bergman's part towards holy family
+		- Silence of God and the horror of death if there is no afterlife
+		- Place of god and religion in the human heart and human society
+		- Internal conflict and his sense of horror at prospect of empty heavens and eternal grave -
+- Went off to fight for god
+	- Crusade turned out to be more about riches and grabbing land than about faith, feeling that he's wasted his life -
 	-